-There can only be non-compensated redemptions if a redemption fund has been set up.
+There can only be non-compensated redemptions if a redemption fund has been set up, which necessitates a decision by the general assembly of shareholders.
 The creation of such a fund using asset sales is only justified in the event of stress caused by non-compensated withdrawals.
 Shares are redeemed at a discount and their price cannot be higher than the realisable value or lower than the realisable value less 10%.

-The secondary market for variable capital SCPIs corresponds to the procedure for compensated withdrawals put in place by the management company, where a redeeming investor sells their shares to the SCPI, which issues new shares to a buyer and to the over-the-counter market, which plays a very marginal role.
+The secondary market for variable capital SCPIs corresponds to the procedure for compensated withdrawals put in place by the management company, where a redeeming investor sells their shares to the SCPI, which issues new shares to a buyer and to the overthe-counter market, which plays a very marginal role.
 The redemption price is set by the management company and may not exceed the subscription price less the subscription fee.

 Shares pending sale are sell orders that could not be honoured due to a lack of buyers and the inability to process non-compensated withdrawals.
 These sell orders are executed as and when inflows are received.
+If shares pending sale over a one-year period exceed 10% of the capitalisation, the capital variability may be suspended.